-A few notes from the Mr: The chickens should be about 30″ above your hot fire.
+A few notes from the mister: The chickens should be about 30″ above your hot fire.
 Smoke is good and heat is good, flames are bad!
 Don’t let the flames touch your chicken.
-For an added bonus throw some whole, husk-on, sweet corn into the coals while you let the meat rest.
-Corn and chicken make a complete meal when you’re camping… and all this washes down nicely with our famous camping sangria. <— I added that last part 🙂
+For an added bonus throw some whole, husk-on, sweet corn into the hot embers while you let the meat rest.
+They should cook in about 5 minutes and ideally you’ll want to dip them in water first.